In this tutorial, we will do the following.

 Step 4: Change the parameter for tuning the model

-When we successfully build the machine learning model, we need to tune the machine learning model by conducting experiments with tweaked variables.
+When we successfully build the machine learning model, we need to give experiments for tuning the machine learning model to be the best.

 Change the variable value and run the Notebook again:

 Please change the